 But how much money can an employee save by acquiring a CDHP?
 Let’s take a look at the Summary Of Findings one more time:

-As you can see, Except for the Point of Service plan, the consumer-directed health plan HDHP means less out-of-pocket money from the employees.
+As you can see, Except for the Point of plan, the consumer-directed health plan HDHP means less out-of-pocket money from the employees.
 On average, CDHP can help employees save almost $200 on premiums a year.

 Sounds good right?
 But what happens when employees do need to make an insurance claim?
 This is the other side of the CDHP coin.